 The next important step involves cleaning terminals before making any connections.
 This is advised because dirty or corroded terminals can hamper efficient electrical connectivity, leading to potential mishaps, reduced efficiency, or system failures.

-It’s ideal to use a brush or wipe to get rid of any dust or grease for a reliable connection.
+It’s ideal to use a brush or wipe to get rid of dust or grease for a reliable connection.

 – Employing a Digital Multimeter